-The module’s flash bus is connected to the pin header JP13 through 0-Ohm resistors R140 ~ R145.
-If the flash frequency needs to operate at 80 MHz for reasons such as improving the integrity of bus signals, it is recommended that resistors R140 ~ R145 be desoldered.
-At this point, the module’s flash bus is disconnected with the pin header JP13.
+The module’s flash bus is connected to the jumper block JP13 through zero-ohm resistors R140 ~ R145.
+If the flash memory needs to operate at the frequency of 80 MHz, for reasons such as improving the integrity of bus signals, you can desolder these resistors to disconnect the module’s flash bus from the pin header JP13.

 JTAG / JP8¶